jimhopp-lookout/testlab/README.md

 You can also destroy it (only works for VM backed providers; this would be a NO-OP on the Local provider for example):

     tl destroy

+## Getting Help

+TestLab uses the GLI RubyGem, which gives us a command line pattern similar to that of Git.
+Therefore help is easy to get:

+    tl help
+    tl help node
+    tl help container
+    tl help network

 ## Interacting with Containers